 Introducing The Short Choke To Your Game

 How do you add the short choke BJJ submission to your arsenal of back attacks?
 There are actually two great ways of adding it to the hooks and seatbelt back control we all love to use.
-One is when you can’t manage to get the rear-naked choke because the opponent is grip fighting too much.
+One is when you can’t manage to get the Rear Naked Choke because the opponent is grip fighting too much.
 Whenever the arm can’t go across all the way over the shoulder, you should opt for the short choke instead.
-Having a seatbelt means you can get the forearm across the throat ant any time.
+Having a seatbelt means you can get the forearm across the throat at any time.

 Also, you could consider using it from other back-related positions, like the Crucifix, for example.
 Especially in No-Gi, where you have fewer handles to hold on to from the Crucifix, the short choke makes a real difference.
 All you need is to sneak the forearm across the throat, which is much easier than with any other choke.
 Once you have it, you could even be creative with how you grip with the second arm, so that you don’t lose control over the opponent’s arm trapped in the Crucifix.